kraskp/libft/README.md

 # libft

-Libc library created for Hive Helsinki
+Libc library created for Hive Helsinki.

 Updated as needed